abeggchr/environmental-impact-estimator/talks/2023-05-03-devops-days-zurich-ignite.md

 The simulation led to an estimated amount of greenhouse gas emissions of roughly 100t in the areas we as engineers can directly influence.

-That is the volume of 14'000 fire extinguishers.
+That can be packed into 300'000 fire extinguishers. // Note: showing an extinguisher with a volume of 1l, a 2kg C02 fire extinguisher has a volume of 6l, so 1l takes 0.33kg of C02, so for 100t it takes 300'000l
 And it would require 2 football pitches full of trees to remove the emissions from the atmosphere.

 Now, let's reduce these emissions by applying the various measures - ordered by their impact.